 For sprinklers with guards, five previously untested samples shall not sustain damage when the sprinkler/guard assemblies are individually dropped 3 times from a height of 3 m onto a concrete surface.
 Sprinklers shall not show evidence of damage after the drop sequence.
 The guards shall not make contact with the sprinkler deflector or become separated from the sprinkler as a result of the drop sequence.

 Following all the tests detailed above, a visual examination of each sprinkler shall reveal no permanent distortion, cracks, breaks, or other evidence of impending failure.
-Also, each sprinkler shall not weep or leak at, or below 35 bars when tested in accordance with clause 6.2.
-Subsequently, the samples shall be tested for conformance to the requirements for sensitivity as described in clauses 6.24, 6.25 and 6.26.
+Also, each sprinkler shall not weep or leak at, or below 35 bars when tested in accordance with 6.2.
+Subsequently, the samples shall be tested for conformance to the requirements for sensitivity as described in 6.24, 6.25 and 6.26.

 Discharge Co-efficient (K-Factor)